 Item Health Plan Contractor Requirements Behavioral Health Program Provide a behavioral health program for mental health and substance abuse designed to objectively monitor and evaluate the efficiency, appropriateness and quality of mental health and substance abuse care provided to plan members.
 CalPERS Staff Satisfaction Survey Responsiveness and quality of administrative services as measured on an account management survey.
-Evidence-Based Medicine (EBM) Have clinical committees that establish clinical practice pathways and guidelines and use national sources to identify EBM practice guidelines (e.g., from the Agency for Healthcare Research and Quality or Milliman).
-Leapfrog Group Initiatives Participation Use best efforts to require its participating provider hospitals to undertake the safety and quality initiatives supported by the Leapfrog Group consisting of computer physician order entry, evidence-based hospital referral, and appropriate intensive care unit physician staffing.
-Office of the Patient Advocate's Health Care Quality Report Maintain a minimum of a two-star rating for "Getting Care Easily" in the "Member Ratings" section from the Office of the Patient Advocate's Health Care Quality Report Card.
-Performance Measures Provide data on inpatient acute care quality and clinical quality.
+Evidence-Based Medicine (EBM)Have clinical committees that establish clinical practice pathways and guidelines and national sources to identify EBM practice guidelines (e.g., from the Agency for Health Research and Quality or Milliman).
+Leapfrog Group Initiatives Participation Office of the Patient Advocate's Health Care Quality Report Advocate's Health Care Quality Report Performance Measures Provide data on inpatient acute care quality and clinical quality.
 Provider Network Quality Review Conduct ongoing participating provider network reviews for quality and appropriate care (e.g., physician, hospital, and ancillary services) and report findings.
 Quality Management and Improvement Review, measure, and improve the quality of services provided and the clinical practices of its participating providers and provide reports.
 Reporting and Public Regulatory Studies Submit a copy of any financial audit report and any public quality of care study or access study prepared by a federal or state regulatory agency, or by an accrediting body (e.g., The Joint Commission, NCQA, or Utilization Review Accreditation Commission (URAC)).